Christiandike/jupyterhub/docs/source/rbac/scopes.md

 ## Available scopes

-Table below lists all available scopes and illustrates their hierarchy.
+The table below lists all available scopes and illustrates their hierarchy.
 Indented scopes indicate subscopes of the scope(s) above them.

 There are four exceptions to the general {ref}`scope conventions <scope-conventions-target>`: